NewYearNewPhil/nothanks/README.md

 But what if you sometimes DO want to watch reels or shorts?
 Worry not, you can always disable blocking in the app.
 Also, a "Quick Setting Tile" is available to make this more convenient.

 ⚠️ App must be enabled as "Accessibility Service" in Android Settings to work!
+⚠️ Sometimes this setting might be "restricted" for apps not installed trough an App Store, in that case you can "unrestrict" it by opening App Info > Three Dots > "Enable Restricted Settings".

 I also wrote an accompanying [blog post](https://nynp.dev/logs/no-thanks-app/)!